GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

    can be used in the way of the current :code`backend` parameter. for each backend, as well as for the keys :code:`'F'` and :code:`'C'`, a default parameter set is provided.
-Not all default parameter sets provide defaults for all other parameters. defining the other arguments explicitly overrides the defaults :code:`aligned_index` the point to which the memory is aligned :code:`shape` iterable of ints, the shape of the storage :code:`dtype`
+Not all default parameter sets provide defaults for all other parameters. defining the other arguments explicitly overrides the defaults :code:`halo` tuple of length :code:`3` or :code:`ndim`, each entry is either an int or a 2-tuple of ints. ints represent a symmetric halo in that dimension, while a 2-tuple specifies the halo on the respective boundary for that dimension :code:`aligned_index` the point to which the memory is aligned, defaults to the lower indices of the halo attribute :code:`shape` iterable of ints, the shape of the storage :code:`dtype`